 Unfortunately, they take it a bit too far and have no mosquito screens anywhere other than your bed, so you eat dinner surrounded by mosquitos, with only citronella oil ( a natural oil) to protect which is not strong enough.
 That was no fun.

 With the beds being the only place with mosquito net protection after 5pm, guests were walking around covered in bites.

 Guests there did not speak with each other.
 Many were from Europe, as well as Japan.
 So whilst it wasn’t a silent retreat, it may have well been.
 Interestingly when I went for daily walks, I found the locals trying to chat to me on the beach an intrusion to the peace and calm I was already starting to enjoy.

 This was my day by day experience:

 I was surprised at how basic the accommodation is.
 The brochure said 4.5 star but this is more like 2.5.
 The room has an air conditioner but you are encouraged not to use it, as ayurvedic tradition does not support the use of temperature regulators.

 If you do the resort charges you Euro 24 for each 24 hour period within which you turn it on.
 Ouch.

 The facilities are certainly clean but very basic and simple.
-There is a pool, a lot of rooms in old style buildings and the whole resort sits next to the ocean.
+There is a pool, a lot of rooms in old-style buildings and the whole resort sits next to the ocean.
 The views are stunning.
-And the peace and calm of the place is immediately evident.
+And the peace and calm of the place are immediately evident.